microsoft/WhatTheHack/028-AdvancedNetworking/Student/Challenge-1.md

 ## Success Criteria

-At the end of this challenge, you should be able to verify the following:

-- Planned IP addressing for your virtual networks.
+- You should have planned IP addressing for your virtual networks.

-- Successfully created two virtual networks with subnets.
+- Successfully provisioned isolated environments for Payment Solutions and Finance departments.

 <br />